Welcome to Ailsa Surgery

 Car Park Management

-We will soon be introducing a new system of car park management at Ailsa Surgery and Kinning Park Medical Centre.
+We have introduced a new system of car park management at Ailsa Surgery and Kinning Park Medical Centre.

-The ANPR system will be going live on 30th May 2019 and notices in the surgery will give more details.
+The ANPR system went live on 30th May 2019 and notices in the surgery and car park give more details.

 New Practice Nurse